pulp-bio/tcn_under_review/README.md

 1. Run ``visualize_tcn_table.ipynb`` (or equivalently ``visualize_tcn_table.py``) to generate the TCN, its ``torchinfo.ModelStatistics``, and the printed table.
 2. See the printed table in the standard output or in the file ``tcn_table.txt``.

-The generated output file is identical to the one we already available in the repository.
+The generated output file is identical to the one already available in the repository.

 ## Authors

 The manuscript documented by this repository involves several authors.
-The piece of work reported here is developed at the Energy-Efficient Embedded Systems (EEES) Lab of University of Bologna (Italy) by:
+The piece of work reported here was developed at the **Energy-Efficient Embedded Systems (EEES) Lab** of University of Bologna (Italy) by:
 - [Marcello Zanghieri](https://scholar.google.com/citations?user=WnIqQj4AAAAJ&hl=en) (Conceptualization, Software, Analysis)
 - [Prof. Francesco Conti](https://scholar.google.it/citations?user=A70PCXoAAAAJ&hl=en) (Supervision, Funding Acquisition)
 - [Prof. Luca Benini](https://scholar.google.com/citations?user=8riq3sYAAAAJ&hl=en) (Supervision, Funding Acquisition)